Azure/azure-powershell/src/MobileNetwork/docs/New-AzMobileNetworkServiceDataFlowTemplateObject.md

 ### -RemoteIPList
 The remote IP address(es) to which UEs will connect for this flow.
-If you want to allow connections on any IP address, use the value ny.
+If you want to allow connections on any IP address, use the value 'any'.
 Otherwise, you must provide each of the remote IP addresses to which the packet core instance will connect for this flow.
 You must provide each IP address in CIDR notation, including the netmask (for example, 192.0.2.54/24).